igor11191708/coreml-stable-diffusion-swift-example/README.md

 ![The concept](https://github.com/The-Igor/coreml-stable-diffusion-swift-example/blob/main/img/img_03.png)

-### Typical set of files for models & the purpose of each file
+### Typical set of files for a model und the purpose of each file

 | File Name                            | Description                                                      |
 |--------------------------------------|------------------------------------------------------------------|